mooseyscountrygarden.com » Rose Garden » Modern Shrub Roses« Lavender Lassie | Old Master »

-Nancy Steen Rose Bud
+Nancy Steen Rose

 Nancy Steen was a New Zealand rosarian, and this rose is named after her.
 It's one of the few roses I brought here from my last garden, specifically because of the New Zealand rose connection.

-I grow two bushes of Nancy Steen in the front patio garden, under-planted with Stachys Limelight.
+I grow two bushes of the rose Nancy Steen in my front patio garden, under-planted with Stachys Limelight.
 I like the freshness of the resulting colour combination.
-Recently these roses have been suffering from lack of space - the removal of a bulky, pushy flax should assure them of a better summer next year.

 A Lover of Old Fashioned Roses